awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 To update a tag value for a project, use the `TagResources` action of the [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/Welcome.html)\.
 The Amazon Pinpoint API currently doesn’t support updates to tags for projects\.

-To update a tag value for a campaign or segment, send a PUT request to the appropriate resource URI of the Amazon Pinpoint API, including the ID of the campaign or segment to update\.
+To update a tag value for a campaign, message template, or segment, send a PUT request to the appropriate resource URI of the Amazon Pinpoint API\.
 In the body of the request, include the `tags` parameter and attributes\.
 In the `tags` parameter, specify the corresponding tag key for the `tag` attribute and, for the `tagvalue` attribute, do one of the following:
 + To use a new value, specify the value\.
 + To remove the value, don’t specify a value\.
 Amazon Pinpoint will set the tag value to an empty string\.